9 best used car websites in Canada

 CarDoor is another online car-buying site that lets you purchase cars from home.
 Its focus is on the Greater Toronto Area (GTA).
 This site comes with a number of perks, such as a money back guarantee, exchange program and free warranty.

-• Who’s it best for: Best for people who want long-term warranty coverage and a solid customer service guarantee.
+• Best for: Those who want long-term warranty coverage and a solid money back guarantee.

 • What to watch out for: No private sales available.